 State Senator Joseph Addabbo’s office did the research determining that the plaza was owned by the NYC Dept of Transportation.
 Funding from Council Member Robert Holden covered the cost of the marker.
 It was purchased from Catskills Castings, which also created the original marker for the State History Office.

-“Montauk has long been known as ‘The End’ of Long Island,” said Nunziato.
-“Well, Maspeth is actually ‘The Beginning’ both geographically and historically and this project helps acknowledge that.”
+“Montauk has long been known as 'The End' of Long Island,” said Nunziato.
+“Well, Maspeth is a big part of 'The Beginning' both geographically and historically and this project helps acknowledge that.”

 The mansion had a long history that predated Clinton’s time there, including a Revolutionary War connection.